-As part of our service efforts, we host monthly webinars and annual workshops.
-These trainings educate new and experienced providers, along with their staff, on our business objectives and processes.

-From the Provider page at www.SouthCarolinaBlues.com, select News and Events.
-Next, select Upcoming Trainings.
+As part of our service efforts, we have created Palmetto Provider University.
+This curriculum educates new and experienced providers along with their staff on our business objectives and processes.
+From the Provider page of www.SouthCarolinaBlues.com, select the Provider Training link from the Education Center drop-down menu.
+View a list of current course offerings and descriptions from the Palmetto Provider University page.
+Choose the link to complete the registration form.

-You will get a confirmation email that includes instructions for logging in for the selected webinar.
+You will receive a confirmation email that includes instructions for logging on for the selected webinar.